-Domain: Organization and Management Dimension: I Building Wi ide Climate The Dean assures a contribution to building-wide p 3 - Effective Regularly and routinely participates in school projects and initiatives that contribute to promoting orderly behavior throughout the school.
+2 Domain: Organization and Management Climate Dimension: Building Wi ide The Dean assures a contribution to building-wide po 3 - Effective Regularly and routinely participates in school projects and initiatives that contribute to promoting orderly behavior throughout the school.
 Obs.
 1 Obs.
 2 Obs.
 3 Follows the procedures, practices and guidelines outlined by the school, district, state and federal laws, intended to keep students healthy and safe.
-Comments: Insert comments, dates, observation notes, evidence collected to date, etc. mension: Reco rd Keeping z/Data Assessment • z/Data • g/Data Assessment s and analyzes • Obs.
-3 Assessment The Dean generates and maintains accurate records 3 - Effective Records are consistent and accurate and are based on the distri s and analyzes data. , Assessment The Dean generates and maintains accurate records 3 - Effective Records are consistent and accurate and are based on the district discipline policy. s and analyzes data. , Assessment The Dean generates and maintains accurate records 3 - Effective Records are consistent and accurate and are based on the district discipline policy.
-Uses data from records to guide intervention strategies.
+Comments: Insert comments, dates, observation notes, evidence collected to date, etc. 3 Domain: Organization and Management Din Assessment mension: Rec ord Keeping /Data The Dean generates and maintains accurate records and analyze s data.
+3 - Effective Records are consistent and accurate and are based on the distric discipline policy.
 Obs.
-1 data. , Assessment The Dean generates and maintains accurate records 3 - Effective Records are consistent and accurate and are based on the district discipline policy.
+1 ct's Obs.
+2 Obs.
+3 3 - Effective Records are consistent and accurate and are based on the distric Obs.
+2 Obs.
+3 3 - Effective Records are consistent and accurate and are based on the distric discipline policy.
+Obs.
+2 Obs.
+3 3 - Effective Records are consistent and accurate and are based on the distric discipline policy.
+Uses data from records to guide intervention strategies. ct's Obs.
+2 Obs.
+3 3 - Effective Records are consistent and accurate and are based on the distric discipline policy.
 Uses data from records to guide intervention strategies.
 Recognizes student progress or achievement.
-Is knowledgeable of IEP/Behavior Plan (IDEA) requirements as to Obs.
-1 ict's data. ,
+Is knowledgeable of IEP/Behavior Plan (IDEA) requirements as th ct's ney Obs.
+2 Obs.
+3 3 - Effective Records are consistent and accurate and are based on the district discipline policy.
+Uses data from records to guide intervention strategies.
+Recognizes student progress or achievement.
+Is knowledgeable of IEP/Behavior Plan (IDEA) requirements as the relate to individual student needs and modifies as needed. ct's ney Obs.
+2 Obs.
+3 3 - Effective Records are consistent and accurate and are based on the district discipline policy.
+Uses data from records to guide intervention strategies.
+Recognizes student progress or achievement.
+Is knowledgeable of IEP/Behavior Plan (IDEA) requirements as the relate to individual student needs and modifies as needed. ct's ney Obs.
+2 Obs.
+3 3 - Effective Records are consistent and accurate and are based on the district discipline policy.
+Uses data from records to guide intervention strategies.
+Recognizes student progress or achievement.
+Is knowledgeable of IEP/Behavior Plan (IDEA) requirements as the relate to individual student needs and modifies as needed.
+Provides required feedback to student, roster teacher and/or pa ct's ney arent Obs.
+2 Obs.
+3